Main Tab General Specifications

 The Expression of Audio Levels

 There are several choices for specifying the voltage and power levels produced by audio products.
 Voltage is commonly expressed in dBV or dBu.
 Power is expressed in dBW or dBm.
 All voltages in the CAF are root-mean-square unless otherwise indicated (Vrms).
 In the CAF, the abbreviation for voltage is E (electro-motive force) and the symbol is V.

 There is no universal agreement on which of these should be used to present the amplifier’s specifications.
-That’s why CAFViewer allows the user to select, providing radio buttons to choose between Vrms, dBV, and dBu.
+That’s why CAFViewer allows the user to decide, providing radio buttons to choose between Vrms, dBV, and dBu.